 Millet is a lightweight whole grain flour with a texture like corn.
 It is something like Bisquick.
 It rises well and makes recipes soft and flaky.
 It is great all-purpose flour.

 Millet is very popular in Africa and contains B vitamins, including B17 (anti-cancer), calcium, protein, manganese, magnesium, phosphorus, and antioxidants.
 It is useful in preventing diabetes, heart disease, repair body tissues and preventing kidney stones.
 It is not an acid forming food so is easy to digest.

 Millet flour does go rancid quickly so the flour should be kept in the freezer or buy the millet seeds and grind in the coffee grinder when needed.
 Millet grain can also be cooked as a cereal for breakfast or used in replacement for couscous or in recipes like tabouleh.

 To cook it this way it is a 2:1 ratio of water to grain, much like rice or oatmeal.
 Millet does take longer to cook than some grains so expect at least 30 minutes unless you have soaked it overnight.
 Soaking does not do much for the breaking down of the millet as millet is low in phytase but it will lessen the cooking time needed so sometimes I soak my millet before making for breakfast food.

 My favorite recipe for millet is Millet Biscuits that I found at the website www.celiacteen.com.
-In my search for gluten free biscuits that taste like biscuits should, this was the only recipe I found that compares to the biscuits I used to make.
+In my search for gluten-free biscuits that taste as biscuits should, this was the only recipe I found that compares to the biscuits I used to make.
 These are wonderfully chewy and melt in your mouth.

 This is an original recipe by Lauren of Celiac Teen.